luismarques/qemu/docs/opentitan/pyot.md

   it can be greater to increase timeouts or lower than 1 to decrease timeouts.
 * `-U` / `--muxserial` enable muxing QEMU VCP.
 This option is required when several virtual UARTs are routed to the same host output channel.
+* `-D` / `--start-delay` VM start up delay.
+Grace period to wait for the VM to start up before attempting to communicate with its char devices.

 ### File options: